-In a city like Porto you’re going to come across plenty of churches, but since each has its own distinct look, visiting them never grows old.
-Continuing down the road from the market you’ll soon reach the Church of Saint Ildefonso, a graceful Baroque building again improved by traditional ornate tiles.
-Then there’s the Sé do Porto, the city’s cathedral which looks more like a fortress than a place of worship.
-Perhaps the best thing about the cathedral though is its fantastic vantage point which looks out across the orange rooftops of Porto.
+In a city like Porto, you’re going to come across plenty of churches, but since each has its own distinct look, visiting them never grows old.
+Continuing down the road from the market, you’ll soon reach the Church of Saint Ildefonso, a graceful Baroque building again decorated with traditional ornate tiles.
+Then there’s the Sé do Porto, the city’s cathedral, which looks more like a fortress than a place of worship.
+Perhaps the best thing about the cathedral is its fantastic vantage point out across the orange rooftops of Porto.

 It’s there that you’ll find warehouses full of the city’s iconic port wine and traditional rabelo boats in the river that once transported it.
-You have your pick of larger and more boutique port producers to visit for some wine tasting, but an easy choice is the Ferreira Cellars as they’re housed inside an old convent.
+You can take your pick of larger and more boutique port producers to visit for some wine tasting, but an easy choice is the Ferreira Cellars, housed inside an old convent.
 After some port, take the cable car back up and visit the Mosteiro da Serra do Pilar monastery for an epic sunset.
 You can find more details on spending time in Porto in our dedicated two day Porto itinerary.

 Day 3: Porto

-There’s still more you could do in and around Porto so you have the day to shape your Portugal itinerary as you’d like it.
+There’s still more you could do in and around Porto, so you have the day to shape your Portugal itinerary as you’d like.
 Porto may be the largest city in northern Portugal, but the region is home to all sorts of wonderful destinations.
-Many of these places can be visited as a day trip from Porto, the best include:
+Many of these places can be visited as a day trip from Porto.
+The best options include:

 - Douro Valley: Having tasted some of the city’s famous port wine, this is where to go if you want to see where it and other local wines are made.
-Upstream from Porto there are loads of vineyards that line the banks of the serene Douro River.
-Spending the day exploring the Douro Valley, you have your pick of wineries at which to taste-test.
-But there’s also the incredible rugged scenery to enjoy, best done on a leisurely boat ride down the river.
+Upstream from Porto, there are loads of vineyards that line the banks of the serene Douro River.
+Spending the day exploring the Douro Valley, you have your pick of wineries at which to taste test.
+There’s also the incredible rugged scenery to enjoy, best done on a leisurely boat ride down the river.
 You can book guided tours of the valley that include winery visits, a cruise, and a filling Portuguese lunch.
 Book tour here.

-- Guimaraes: Although one of the smaller cities in northern Portugal, Guimaraes is both beautiful and historically important.
-Wandering its central Old Town you’ll come across a healthy dose of traditional homes and charming squares.
-But the city is also home to the wonderfully medieval Guimarães Castle with its high stone walls, as well as the impressive Palace of the Dukes of Braganza that’s now an informative local museum.
-You can also book a guided tour that includes Guimaraes from Porto.
+- Guimarães: Although one of the smaller cities in northern Portugal, Guimarães is both beautiful and historically important.
+Wandering its central Old Town, you’ll come across a healthy dose of traditional homes and charming squares.
+The city is also home to the wonderfully medieval Guimarães Castle, with its high stone walls, as well as the impressive Palace of the Dukes of Braganza that’s now an informative local museum.
+You can also book a guided tour that includes Guimarães from Porto.